TATTOO AFTERCARE

 If absorbent pads were applied after the session:

-If I applied an absorbent pad after the session, it means that your tattoo is oozing and might continue to do it the next few days.
-Until it stops, you have to be very conscious about it because it also means that the wound is open and so prone to infections.
+• If I applied an absorbent pad after the session, it means that your tattoo is oozing and might continue to do in the next few days.
+Until it stops, you have to be very conscious about it because it also means that the wound is open and so, prone to infections.
 This goes mostly for solid black parts, especially in mobile areas like elbow ditch, knee, neck etc.

-Change absorbent pads 3 times a day and always put a fresh one on when you go to sleep.
-Before applying a new pad, gently clean the area with soap and water.
+• Change absorbent pads 3 times a day and always put a fresh one on when you go to sleep.
+Before applying a new pad, gently clean the area with soap and water and then dry it with a paper towel.
+Do not apply any creams until the wound stops oozing.

-When you take off the pad and it's clean it means that the wound is dry you can stop using them.
-From now on clean and moisturize your tattoo 2-3 times per day for up to 4 weeks.
+• When you take off the pad and it's clean it means that the wound is dry you can stop using them.
+From now on clean and moisturise your tattoo 2-3 times per day for up to 4 weeks.

 If second skin dressing was applied after the session:

-Keep the second skin for 2-3 days.
-During this time you don't have to worry about aftercare.
+• Keep the second skin for 2-3 days.
+During this time you don't have to worry about the aftercare.

-To take it off, find a spot in the lower part to grab it and gently, slowly pull it up.
+• To take it off, find a spot in the lower part to grab it and then gently, slowly pull it up.
 Help yourself with water and soap if it sticks well.

-After you take it off, clean and moisturize your tattoo 2-3 times per day for up to 4 weeks.
+• After you take it off, clean and moisturise your tattoo 2-3 times per day for 2-3 weeks.

 There are two cases in which you should take your second skin earlier: